 Apply scientific principles, method and knowledge to clinical practice and research.
 Proficiently search for and critically analyse literature and use evidence-based medicine to influence clinical decision-making.
 Integrated course so developed and assessed in all strands.
 Integrated assessment is on a yearly basis, not strand basis.
-Research Project (BVM4/5) • Explain how knowledge of the veterinary business environment influences the practice, its team, its clients, marketing and financial management Principles of Veterinary Practice Strand, some clinical rotations • Communicate effectively with the public, colleagues and other professionals both verbally and in writing; including constructing and updating clinical records and correspondence, using appropriate terminology for the audience concerned.
-Principles of Veterinary Practice strand, clinical rotations • Explain the principles and behaviours that underpin professionalism, teamwork and ethical decision-making (judgement) and apply these in a veterinary setting.
+Research Project (BVM4/5) Explain how knowledge of the veterinary business environment influences the practice, its team, its clients, marketing and financial management Principles of Veterinary Practice Strand, some clinical rotations Communicate effectively with the public, colleagues and other professionals both verbally and in writing; including constructing and updating clinical records and correspondence, using appropriate terminology for the audience concerned.
+Principles of Veterinary Practice strand, clinical rotations Explain the principles and behaviours that underpin professionalism, teamwork and ethical decision-making (judgement) and apply these in a veterinary setting.
 Principles of Veterinary Practice strand, clinical rotations Engage in life-long learning and self- reflection to improve overall competence.
 Recognise professional limits and seek support when needed.
 Integrated course so developed and assessed in all strands.
-Integrated assessment is on a yearly basis, not strand basis. • Be able to cope with incomplete information and effectively use information services and information technology.
+Integrated assessment is on a yearly basis, not strand basis.
+Be able to cope with incomplete information and effectively use information services and information technology.
 Integrated course so developed and assessed in all strands.
 Integrated assessment is on a yearly basis, not strand basis.
 Explain fundamental scientific, pharmacological and medical principles that underpin veterinary medicine Integrated course so developed and assessed in all strands.
-Integrated assessment is on a yearly basis, not strand basis. • Use the principles of anaesthesia to suggest and safely perform an anaesthetic plan, from carrying out an anaesthetic risk assessment through to patient recovery.
-Principles of Science Strand, Clinical rotations Understand the relationship between productivity, production systems and economics PMVPH strand, Clinical rotations 25.
-Teaching/learning methods Approximate total number of hours (BVetMed, Accelerated BVetMed) Lectures TBC Practical Classes 98 Clinical Rotations TBC but approximately 28 weeks.
-Seminars Not relevant - counted as lectures Tutorials Graduate Year - 12 Year 3 - 6 Year 4 TBC Year 5 TBC
+Integrated assessment is on a yearly basis, not strand basis.
+Use the principles of anaesthesia to suggest and safely perform an anaesthetic plan, from carrying out an anaesthetic risk assessment through to patient recovery.
+Principles of Science Strand, Clinical rotations Understand the relationship between productivity, production systems and economics VPH strand, Clinical rotations 25.
+Teaching/learning methods Approximate total number of hours (Graduate Accelerated BVetMed) Lectures 497 Practical Classes 98 Clinical Rotations 28 weeks Tutorials Graduate Year -12 Year 3 - 6 Year 4 - 2 Year 5 (customised to individual student) Directed Learning Sessions 117

-Directed Learning Sessions 117 26.
-Assessment methods Percentage of total assessment load Coursework Graduate year TBC Year 3 - TBC Year 4 - TBC Year 5 - Research Project 2 is a standalone piece of course work (Finals Part III) but is not a defined percentage of Finals assessment Written Exams Graduate year - TBC Year 3 - TBC Year 4/5 - Assessment will involve rotations, eDOPs, OSCEs, written finals exam, RP2 project, Principles of Veterinary Practice essay Work-Based Assessment on Rotations Continuous assessment in the clinical environment in the areas of professional activity, practical skills and clinical reasoning and application of knowledge.
-Competencies are assessed in each rotation and students must achieve competence by the end of rotations Practical skills are also assessed by Direct Observations of Practical Skills assessment Assessment of Learning Objectives will take place during rotations as is done on Intramural Rotation of BVetMed.
-Students will be assessed in the following categories Practical Skills Clinical Reasoning and application of Knowledge Students will also be formally assessed in 14 competencies during each rotation and must achieve competence by completion of rotations.
-Direct Observation of Procedural Skills (DOPS) An overall result of "Competent" will be awarded for an individual DOPS assessment when a student has gained no more than one 'Borderline Expected Competency' grade (BLEC) for any assessment component, with all others graded as competent.
-If a student gains a grade of 'Below Expected Competency' (BEC) or gains two 'Borderline Expected Competency' grades within a DOPS assessment, an overall result of "Not Yet Competent" will be awarded.
+26. Assessment methods Percentage of total assessment load Coursework Graduate Accelerated BVetMed year 10% and in-course formative reflective assets.
+Year 3 - 20% for Principles of Veterinary Practice (PVP) & Student Record of Achievement (SRA) standalone assessment.
+Year 4/5 - Research Project is a standalone piece of course work (Finals Part III) but is not a defined percentage of Finals assessment.
+Written Exams Graduate year - 90% including satisfactory performance in DOPs standalone assessment and Integrated Structure and Function (ISF) Orals.
+Year 3 - 80% Year 4/5 - Assessment will involve rotations, eDOPs, OSCEs, written finals exam, Research Project.
+Work-Based Assessment on Rotations Continuous assessment in the clinical environment in the areas of professional activity, practical skills and clinical reasoning and application of knowledge.
+Competencies are assessed in each rotation and students must achieve competence by the end of rotations Practical skills are also assessed by Direct Observations of Practical Skills assessment (eDOPS) Assessment of Learning Objectives will take place during rotations as is done on Intramural Rotation of BVetMed.
+Students will be assessed in the following categories Professional Activity Practical Skills Clinical Reasoning and application of Knowledge Students will also be formally assessed in 14 competencies during each rotation and must achieve competence by completion of rotations.
+27. Feedback